cobusbernard/cobusbernard.github.io/_posts/2015-02-19-mdadm-replace-drive.md

 Serial Number:    3NX12345
 ~~~

 Time to open up the server and find the faulty drive.
-Luckily my server has hot swap bays and I guessed 'sdd' to be the fourth drive, so got the right one on my first attempt.
+My server has hot swap bays and I guessed 'sdd' to be the fourth drive, so got the right one on my first attempt.
 Replaced the drive with a spare I had - originally I ran a 8x 1TB Raid-5 array on a different server, but the power usage was too high, so scaled things down a bit.
 To get the backup drive correctly partitioned, I deleted all the existing partitions and added a new one with file-system type 'fd' for 'Linux Raid autodetect' using `fdisk`.
 To add the disk back into the array, use `mdadm --manage /dev/md0 --add /dev/sdd1`.
 To check the progress, look at `/proc/mdstat`:

 ~~~
 cat /proc/mdstat